typicalninja/urlrequire/readme.md

 # License

-This Project is licensed under MIT license.View [License] for more info
+This repository and the code inside it is licensed under the MIT License.
+Read [LICENSE]() for more information.